OutSystems/cloud-connector/README.md

 The examples below use the binary command, `outsystemscc`.
 If you are using Docker, replace the command with `docker run --rm -it ghcr.io/outsystems/outsystemscc:latest`.

 After using `outsystemscc` to connect one or more endpoints, you have a list of connected endpoint(s) of the form `secure-gateway:<port>`.
-You or a member of your team can use these addresses directly in app development in ODC Studio or in custom code using the External Libraries feature.
+You or a member of your team can use these addresses directly in app development in ODC Studio or in developing external libraries using custom code.

 > :information_source: cloud-connector supports connecting to endpoints both over TLS/SSL and without TLS/SSL.
 Currently only certificates signed by a verified Certificate Authority (CA) are supported.